Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Pitt Town - McGraths Hill.
 Both young and old age cohorts have low prevalence of common health conditions.

-The rate of private health cover is very high at approximately 55% of the total population (~7,298 people).
-This compares to 60.6% across Greater Sydney.
+The rate of private health cover is very high at approximately 55% of the total population (~7,298 people), compared to 60.6% across Greater Sydney.
 The most common medical conditions in the area are arthritis and asthma, impacting 7.8 and 6.7% of residents respectively.
-72.6% of residents declare themselves completely clear of medical ailments compared to 79.5% across Greater Sydney.
-As of 14th April 2021, the area has 16.8% of residents aged 65 and over (2,210 people), which is higher than the 9.5% in Greater Sydney.
+72.6% of residents declare themselves completely clear of medical ailments, compared to 79.5% across Greater Sydney.
+As of June 20XX (the exact year is not provided), the area has 16.8% of residents aged 65 and over (2,210 people), which is higher than the 9.5% in Greater Sydney.
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health